danforthcenter/plantcv/docs/prune.md

 ## Prune

-Prune barbs off a skeletonized image.
+Prune barbs off a skeletonized image and turn a skeletonized image into separate pieces.

-**plantcv.morphology.prune**(*skel_img, size*)
+**plantcv.morphology.prune**(*skel_img, size=0, mask=None*)

 **returns** Pruned skeleton image, segmented image, segment objects

 - **Parameters:**
     - skel_img - Skeleton image (output from [plantcv.morphology.skeletonize](skeletonize.md))
-    - size - Pieces of skeleton smaller than `size` should get removed
+    - size - Pieces of skeleton smaller than `size` should get removed.(Optional) Default `size=0`.
+    - mask - Binary mask for debugging (optional).
+If provided, debug images will be overlaid on the mask.
 - **Context:**
-    - Iteratively remove endpoints (tips) from a skeletonized image.
-This "prunes" spurious branches/barbs off a skeleton.
-- **Important Note:**
-    - The function prunes barbs that are `size` pixels or smaller from a skeleton image.
+    - This "prunes" spurious branches/barbs off a skeleton.
+The function prunes barbs that are `size` pixels or smaller from a skeleton image.
+If the default `size=0` is used, the pruned skeleton will be identical to the input skeleton image.

 ```python